Wyn Calvin: Life and career

 An accomplished after-dinner speaker, he spoke at St. David's Day events all over the world.
 He lectured on the subject 'Laughter - The Antidote to Stress'.
 He appeared in Malaysia, Jakarta and Vietnam in the Far East and many American states in the West.

 In 1994, he was awarded a Fellowship of the Royal Welsh College of Music and Drama.
 He became Vice President of both the British Music Hall Society and the Max Miller Appreciation Society.

 Personal life and death

 Calvin was a founding member and trustee of the Noah's Ark Children's Hospital Charity.
 He married Carole Calvin, a former dancer from Tenby, in 1985.
 At a special event in 2021, he celebrated 75 years in show business.

+Calvin was also President of Narberth Civic Week and was a regular supporter of the event in his home town.

 He died on 25 January 2022, at the age of 96.